You made it.

 You can even decide to create content based on these keywords.

 Creating a search bar is easy.
 Most themes come with a built-in bar.
+There are also other tools such as a keyword research tool that'll assist you with popular keywords!

 Produce High-Quality Content And Include Infographics